juafrapat/YIPS/YIPS/yip-43-spanish.md

 #### Cambios en el archivo plantilla `.md`

 Más abajo hay un archivo de muestra `.yaml` que ilustra el _nuevo_ header que debería ser usado en la plantilla `yip-template.md`
-Below is a sample `.yaml` file to illustrate the _new_ header that should be used in the `yip-template.md` file

 ```yaml
 ---